 The fellowship helps The Midwife Center address the national shortage of midwives with birth center experience and therefore have more of an impact on maternal and infant health outcomes in our region and beyond.
 It also addresses TMC’s long-term goals of providing educational opportunities for midwives to strengthen the midwifery profession and birth center model of care, which are being recognized locally and nationally as providing high-quality, low-cost care.

 The fellowship is funded by reimbursements from the additional births the practice can accommodate, as well as generous contributions from individuals and local foundations.
-Contributions to the Ruth Brexendorf Stifel Fellowship help keep The Midwife Center’s unique services accessible to more individuals and families in our region, and contributes to the future of birth centers in the United States.
+Donations to the Ruth Brexendorf Stifel Fellowship help keep The Midwife Center’s unique services accessible to more individuals and families in our region, and contribute to the future of birth centers in the United States.

 Ruth Brexendorf Stifel Fellows